Drug Interactions between Ativan and Mucinex Allergy

 - Ativan (lorazepam)

 Interactions between your drugs

-There were no interactions found in our database between Ativan and Mucinex Allergy - however, this does not necessarily mean no interactions exist.
-Always consult with your doctor or pharmacist.
+No interactions were found between Ativan and Mucinex Allergy.
+This does not necessarily mean no interactions exist.
+Always consult your healthcare provider.

 - Ativan is in the following drug classes: benzodiazepine anticonvulsants, benzodiazepines, miscellaneous antiemetics.